jonnonz1/nz-statute-book/acts/public/1908/industrial-and-provident-societies-act-1908.md

 (1) There shall from time to time be appointed under the Public Service Act 2020 as many District Registrars of Industrial and Provident Societies and Assistant Registrars of Industrial and Provident Societies as may be found necessary for the purposes of this Act.
 (2) Subject to the control of the Registrar, every District Registrar shall have and may exercise all the duties and powers of the Registrar.
 Subject to the control of the Registrar and of the District Registrar, every Assistant Registrar shall have and may exercise all the duties and powers of the Registrar.
 The fact that a District Registrar or an Assistant Registrar exercises any powers or functions conferred by this Act on the Registrar shall be conclusive evidence of his authority to do so.

-### 3D Registers to be kept
+### 3D Register to be kept
-(1) The Registrar shall cause to be kept in the office of each District Registrar such registers as he considers necessary, in which shall be recorded all matters required by this Act or by regulations made under this Act to be recorded by the Registrar.
+(1) The Registrar must keep a register of all matters required by this Act to be recorded by the Registrar.
-(2) Whenever any act is by this Act or by any regulations under this Act directed to be done to or by the Registrar in respect of any society, it shall, unless the context otherwise requires, be done to or by the District Registrar in whose office the records relating to the society are kept, or to or by an Assistant Registrar in that office.
+(2) The register may be kept in any manner that the Registrar considers appropriate, including wholly or partly by means of a device or facility—
+  (a) that records or stores information electronically or by other means; and (b) that permits the information so recorded or stored to be readily inspected or reproduced in usable form.

 ### 4 Societies which may be registered
 (1) A society which may be registered under this Act (in this Act called an industrial and provident society) is a society for carrying on any industry, business, or trade, whether wholesale or retail, specified in or authorised by its rules, including dealings of any description with land, but excepting the business of banking.